Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 | Missing input sanitization | Low | $500 to $1,000 | High |

-Notice the pattern: the cheap fixes are the configuration and code-level changes.
-The expensive fixes involve data architecture and business logic.
+Notice the pattern: configuration-level and code-level changes are cheap or free.
+Architecture and business logic fixes are expensive.
 AI code generators are particularly bad at the latter because they optimize for making features work, not for making them work safely at scale.

 How Timing Changes the Price